phmcampos/Ecaudor-Rapitienda/README.md

 ### Business Understanding

-Rapitienda is a grocery and delivery platform operating in the USA and Latin America, with a focus on hyper-local product delivery services.
+Rapitienda is a imaginary grocery and delivery platform operating in Latin America, with a focus on hyper-local product delivery services.
 The analysis addresses three key business questions:
 1. Effectiveness of promotion strategies in maximizing sales.
 2. Sales seasonal patterns in Ecuador.
 3. Key factors influencing Rapitienda's total sales in Ecuador.